ESCOMP/CTSM/doc/source/tech_note/Glacier/CLM50_Tech_Note_Glacier.rst

 larger elevation changes, two-way coupling is highly desirable.
 A two-way coupling scheme is under development.

+.. _Multiple elevation class scheme:

 Multiple elevation class scheme
 ------------------------------------

-In the typical operation of CLM, the glacier land unit contains a single column (section 2.1.1).
+In the typical operation of CLM, the glacier land unit contains a single column (section :numref:`Surface Heterogeneity and Data Structure`).
 However, when running CESM with an active ice sheet model, the glacier land unit is replaced by a glacier\_mec land unit, where “mec” denotes “multiple elevation classes”.
 In most ways, glacier\_mec land units behave the same as standard glacier land units.